 SP is responsible for the thousands-block routing information contained in any thousands-block activation or modification request e.g., SSN and DPC values.

 PA will not send a “Part 1B form” to NPAC where a block assignment request is for a thousands-block being allocated to the Code Holder on the switch where the CO code resides.
 Default routing will be relied upon when there is an LSMS/LNP query.

+SP must input the BIRRDS “A” record within 7 days of being assigned a CO Code.
+Block activations within the NPAC SMS cannot be processed until the CO Code has been opened for portability in the NPAC database.

+PA database of available blocks will indicate if a block is pending activation in the PSTN (which includes NPAC).

+PA database of available blocks will indicate if a block is contaminated and the level of contamination at the time the block is added to the pool.

 Block Disconnects